infinitenergy/dbms_project/README.md

 Company Database Management System

--> This is a web application to manage company data by implementing tables, dependencies, triggers and stored procedures.
+-> This is a web application to manage an organization's data by implementing tables, dependencies, triggers and stored procedures.

 -> I have used HTML, CSS and JavaScript for Front-end development.